 Imagine an African artist with the tenderly subversive touch of Bon Iver, the haunting falsetto of Skip James, the razor-like mind of Akala, and the inventiveness of later period Radiohead.
 You’ve just imagined Blick Bassy.
 In the slipstream of his acclaimed album Akö, Blick Bassy delivers 1958, a defiant tribute to the heroes who fought and died for the independence of his native Cameroun.
 Its focus is specific, but its themes – the bondage of neo-colonialism, the need for heroes, the relevance of history and the search for true identity – are universal.
 An album to thaw the heart and sharpen the mind.

-Out on March 8th 2019, 1958 is dedicated to the memory of Ruben Um Nyobé, the anti-colonialist leader of the Popular Union of Cameroon (UPC), who was shot dead by French troops on 13 th September 1958, two years before the country became independent.
+Out on March 8th, and in June 21st in the US & Canada, 1958 is dedicated to the memory of Ruben Um Nyobé, the anti-colonialist leader of the Popular Union of Cameroon (UPC), who was shot dead by French troops on 13 th September 1958, two years before the country became independent.

 A tender and soulful selection of songs, the album is sung in Bassa, Blick’s ancestral language.
 Its focus is specific, but its themes – the bondage of neo- colonialism, the need for heroes, the relevance of history and the search for true identity – are universal.